 She is a graduate from ESCP (1984) and an auditor of IHEDN (55è).

 Head of Sustainable & Responsible Investment

 Sycomore Asset Management

 Bertille Knuckey joined Sycomore Asset Management in May 2015 where she heads up the Sustainable and Responsible Investment team and co-manages two SRI funds, Sycomore Sélection Responsable and Sycomore Happy@Work.

 She started her career in SRI at French brokerage firm Oddo Securities in 2009 before joining F&C Asset Management’s Governance and Sustainable Investment division in 2010.
 In 2014, she moved back to Paris to join an independent French asset manager, Financière de l’Echiquier.
 Bertille has experience in international development and her publications include ‘Strategies for Reforming Fossil-Fuel Subsidies: Practical lessons from Ghana, France and Senegal’ (T. Laan, C. Beaton and B. Presta, IISD, 2010).

 Bertille holds an MSc in International Political Economy from the London School of Economics, an MA in Sustainable Development, Environment and Risk Management from Sciences Po Paris, a BA in European Studies from King’s College London, and the CFA UK Level 4 Certificate in Investment Management.

-Head of Corporate Governance
+Head of French Governance Research